Georgetown Library Now Open

 The Georgetown Neighborhood Library was severely damaged by a fire on April 30, 2007.
-As a result, the building underwent a complete renovation.
+As a result, the building underwent a $17.9 million renovation.
 Martinez & Johnson Architects, in partnership with Hoshide Williams, were hired to design the renovation of this historic building.
+The renovated and expanded building re-opened on Oct.
+18, 2010.

-The renovation restored this neighborhood treasure while adding many modern improvements including:
+The renovation restored this neighborhood treasure while adding many modern improvements.

 - Better lighting